 Nearly 25 miles of mountainous majesty are yours to explore on the Dale Ball Trails, named after a Santa Fe local who not only conceived of the system, but who was instrumental in the design and construction, including the work with private landowners and government agencies to secure the land.
 This extensive network of high-elevation mountain trails wind their way through the famous foothills of the Sangre de Cristo Mountains, pass through juniper forests, and cross seasonally dry creek beds revealing rock gardens resembling Zen formations.
 Along the way, the panoramic views are simply stunning.
-Popular with hikers, snowshoers, and mountain bikers, the trails cover a wide swath of terrain between Santa Fe County, the City of Santa Fe, and the Santa Fe National Forest.
+Popular with runners, hikers, snowshoers, and mountain bikers, the trails cover a wide swath of terrain that overlaps Santa Fe County, the City of Santa Fe, and the Santa Fe National Forest.
 A good place to begin is in the parking lot located at the intersection of Hyde Park Road and Sierra del Norte.
 Trail maps are planted at critical junctions, so you can plan your route and always know where you are!

 Hop on the 15-mile Santa Fe Rail Trail for a ride straight into railroad history, not to mention beautiful countryside.
 This multi-use trail parallels Santa Fe’s railway line, which runs between the Railyard and the historic railroad town of Lamy, the closest Amtrak stop.
 The trail is paved for 3.5 miles between downtown and the Rabbit Road access point.
 The path accommodates bike commuters as well as hikers and runners.
 At Rabbit Road, the trail turns to dirt.
 This is where the real adventure begins.
 Bordered by juniper and piñon trees, the trail takes you up and down small hills with scenic views in every direction.
-It’s perfect for hikers and cyclists of all levels and popular with families, too, because it’s challenging but not demanding.
+It’s perfect for runners, hikers, and cyclists of all levels and popular with families, too, because it’s challenging but not demanding.

 La Tierra Trails

-Northwest of the city lies the ample La Tierra Trails, with more than 25 miles devoted to biking, hiking, and even horseback riding.
+Northwest of the city lies the ample La Tierra Trails, with more than 25 miles devoted to biking, hiking, running and even horseback riding.
 This maze-like network of single-track and double-track trails leads you through some of the best biking terrain in the area.
 Mountain bikers of any level can ride La Tierra's rolling terrain and fast single-track trails with relative ease.
 Or, ramp things up on the marked technical trails or at the designated technical parks, where you can try out jumps and other freeride skills.
 Park at any of the three trailheads: La Cuchara (spoon), Frijoles (beans) or Calabasas (squash), acquaint yourself with the map, and then head out on the trails where you can expect wayfinding plaques at critical junctions.